 - Look for Circles Day

-Since families often gather for Thanksgiving, children can take advantage and celebrate Family Stories Month.
-Kids and their families should also enjoy Game and Puzzle Week.
+Since families often gather for Thanksgiving, children can take advantage of Family Stories Month.
+Kids and their families can also enjoy Game and Puzzle Week.

 12 of 12